abdifatah10101/project-1-weather-api/README.md

 - Add more weather variables (humidity, wind speed, precipitation)
 - Integrate multiple APIs for richer datasets
 - Convert the project into a reusable ETL package
 - Add unit tests for data extraction and transformation

+## 9. ER Diagram

+Below is a simple entity-relationship diagram showing the structure of the `weather_data` table used in this project:

+## weather_data
+id (PK) SERIAL
+reading_time TIMESTAMP
+temperature NUMERIC

+This table stores hourly weather readings extracted from the Open-Meteo API.